KingdomTechie/project0/READEME.md

 # Approach Taken

 - I took an Object Oriented Programming approach whereas I stored 99 % of the functionality of the program into the Object of "tomagatchi".
+I like this approach and find myself gravitating towards this style of programming.
+A functional approach is also appealing, and if I had to redo the project, I'd explore using this method of programming.

+# Unsolved Problems

+- The game runs as specified in the MVP specifications.
+I'd like to refine this project with better animations and CSS.

+# Ice Box / Future Features

+- I want to tweak the font size and color to make it more readable.
+- I'd like to add progress/meter bars for a better representation and user engagement.
+- My animations are a bit juvenile and flat, along with the broader notion of mastering CSS, mastering animations is part of this endeavor.

 ### Wireframes